Published on May 25, 2022

 Connect to the ravine trails

-You can also learn more about Evergreen’s work with the ravine system, including the Loop Trail, a collaboration between Evergreen, City of Toronto, the Toronto Region Conservation Authority, and other partners, that looks to enhance trail connectivity throughout the city by creating a continuous 65-kilometre multi-use trail circuit.
+Learn more about Evergreen’s work with the ravine system, including the Loop Trail, a collaboration between Evergreen, City of Toronto, the Toronto Region Conservation Authority, and other partners, that looks to enhance trail connectivity throughout the city by creating a continuous 65-kilometre multi-use trail circuit.